 The Aude river links Vendres’ marina to the Mediterranean Sea.
 This means that you’re in the Hérault department if you stay on the left side of the river (facing the sea) and then, when you cross the natural border of the river, you enter the Aude department.
 The marina isn’t only for pleasure crafts, Vendres also serves as fishing port and shellfish farm.
 So, no matter which department you’re in, at the port you can always enjoy some fresh, local seafood and shellfish.

 The name ‘Chichoulet’ comes from the little bird that nestles on these lands along the Mediterranean coastline.
 The port and the beach have been awarded a Blue Flag, a European award for cleanliness and safety.
 The port is also the starting point of a little 5.5 kilometres walk through the dunes of Vendres.
 Here, you might even spot the Chichoulet in real life.
 In the end, we had such a great time at the beach, and I wondered why we don’t go more often.
-Even in summer!
+Even in summer, or any time of the year, really!